pabloduran016/Spy4Cast/README.md

 ## Important Notes:

-· If you see anywhere in the docs or in the files `slise` and think it is a typo, it is not.
-Python has a built-in function called `slice` and in this library we have decided to use `slise` to avoid unexpected behaviours.
+· If you see anywhere in the docs or in the files `region` and think it is a typo, it is not.
+Python has a built-in function called `slice` and in this library we have decided to use `region` to avoid unexpected behaviours.
 I hope it is not too ugly...

 ## Documentation